NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 Install-Package NuGet.CommandLine -Version 4.4.1
 ```

-After you install the package, you can run all NuGet CLI commands through the Package Manager Console:
+After you install the `NuGet.CommandLine` package, you can run all NuGet CLI commands through the Package Manager Console.
+For example, `nuget spec` generates a *.nuspec* file for a new package.

 :::image type="content" source="media/PackageManagerConsoleInstall.png" alt-text="Screenshot that shows NuGet CLI commands available after installing the NuGet.CommandLine package.":::

-For example, with the `NuGet.CommandLine` package installed, `nuget spec` generates a *.nuspec* file for a new package.

 ## Set up a NuGet PowerShell profile